Sayrarh/Launchpad/README.md

 By launching your project through an IDO, you can reach a global audience of potential investors and supporters.
 The decentralized nature of IDOs offers more freedom and flexibility compared to traditional fundraising methods.
 You won't have to rely solely on the decisions and demands of specific investors or companies.
 Instead, you can connect directly with a wide range of individuals who believe in your project and want to be part of its success.

+### Major Difference Between ICO and IDO

+The major difference between an ICO and an IDO is where the tokens are sold.
+ICO are sold on centralized exchanges, while IDO are sold on decentralized exchanges.
+This has a number of implications, including:

+- Liquidity: IDO tokens are typically more liquid than ICO tokens, as they can be traded on multiple decentralized exchanges.
+This makes it easier for investors to buy and sell IDO tokens, which can lead to higher prices.
+- Security: Decentralized exchanges are less susceptible to hacks and fraud than centralized exchanges.
+This makes IDO contracts a more secure option for investors.
+- Cost: IDO typically have lower fees than ICO.
+This is because there is no need to pay a centralized exchange to list the tokens.

 ### How IDO works

 Let's walk through the typical steps involved in an IDO: